jnelson16/springboard-capstone/project-writeup.markdown

 ### The Data and Some Background about Baseball

 For this project, I will use the Lahman Baseball Database.
 I acquired the data through [Kaggle](https://www.kaggle.com/seanlahman/the-history-of-baseball/data).
-The dataset includes a wide variety of data from every Major League Baseball (MLB) league from 1871 to 2015.

-Although much of the data is available from the 1871 to the 2015 seasons, the `salary` dataset only includes data on players from 1985 to 2015, so we will imit our analysis to these years.
+The dataset includes a wide variety of data from every Major League Baseball (MLB) league, team, and player.
+Although much of the data is available from the 1871 to the 2015 seasons, the `salary` dataset only includes data on players from 1985 to 2015, so we will limit our analysis to these years.

 Most of the datasets are organized by season and player.
 For example, row 21109 of the `salary` dataset includes salary data about Alex Rodriguez in 2010.
 Players often play for multiple seasons in their career.
 The mean number of seasons played for all players 1985-2015 is about 5 seasons.
-Seasons include 162 games, and run from March to September.
+Modern-day seasons include 162 games, running from March to September.

 The `player` dataset is organized by player alone, as these data do not change from year to year.
 The `team` dataset, obviously, is organized by season and team, not player.